OpenMOSE/RWKV-LM-RLHF/README.md

 # WARNING: This repository is under development
 This repo is forked from RWKV-LM

-Reinforcement Learning Toolkit for RWKV
+Advanced Training Toolkit for RWKV

 Enables ORPO and DPO training for RWKV x060 "finch" architecture LLMs